Lecce: Transport

-Lecce is served by Lecce railway station.
+Lecce is served by Lecce railway station, which is the southern terminus of the Adriatic railway (Ancona–Lecce) and also the terminus of two regional lines, the Martina Franca–Lecce railway and the Lecce–Otranto railway.
 The local public transport includes trolleybus service, introduced in 2012.
-Air transportation is provided at Brindisi Airport, the closest airport, which is located approximately 39 km (24 miles) away from Lecce.
+Air transportation is provided at Brindisi Airport, the closest airport, which is about 39 km (24 miles) away.